HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Croton

-The final plant on our list is the Codiaeum variegatum or the Croton plant.
+The final plant on my list is the Codiaeum variegatum or the Croton plant.
 Initially, I didn't like this plant as I always struggled to keep it happy, but with some trial and error, they finally seem comfortable in my care (hint - they like it warm!).

-We have a full growing guide for Croton plants if you need it.
+I have a full growing guide for Croton plants if you need it.
 If you master the art of keeping these houseplants happy you'll be treated to beautiful foliage that produces lots of color and hues.
 They also grow pretty big and a large plant in the right setting is impressive.

 Two large Codiaeum Croton Plants with colorful foliage